 ALS Advocacy From California to Washington, DC

-Sandy’s advocacy in the ALS community is far-reaching.
-She and her family have traveled to Washington, DC several times to meet with members of Congress about the urgent need for expanded access program funding.
+Sandy’s advocacy in the ALS community was far-reaching.
+She and her family traveled to Washington, DC several times to meet with members of Congress about the urgent need for expanded access program funding.
 In part because of her efforts, the Accelerating Access to Critical Therapies for ALS Act (ACT for ALS) gained impressive traction and support.

 In fact, the ACT ultimately garnered support from representatives on both sides of the political spectrum and passed unanimously on December 16, 2021.
-It was signed into law by President Biden on December 23, 2021, and its passage is one of Sandy’s proudest achievements.
+It was signed into law by President Biden on December 23, 2021, and its passage was one of Sandy’s proudest achievements.

 Warrior, Advocate, Disrupter of Norms